-Employee's personal belongings should be secured always.
+Employee's personal belongings should be secured at all times.
 Employees should contact their department manager for assistance in securing their belongings.
 The University is not responsible, nor will the university reimburse employees for lost, damaged or stolen personal property.